-A-ai-5: Number of required monthly reports provided by the contracted entities to BMS by the due date.
-Numerator- The number of required monthly reports provided to BMS by the due date.
+A-ai-5: Percent of required monthly reports provided by the contracted entities to BMS by the due date.
+Numerator- The number and percent of required monthly reports provided to BMS by the due date.
 Denominator- The number of required monthly reports.